xkchang-opt/Adaptive-Bregman-PDAc/README.md

 Numerical experiments on the color transfer and PET image reconstruction problems demonstrate the benefits of the proposed algorithms.

-The file 'Amat_256x256_77LORx288P_300FOV_4DW_32Ray.mat' is too large to upload.
+The file 'Amat_256x256_77LORx288P_300FOV_4DW_32Ray.mat' used in PET-BPDAc is too large to upload.
 Please contant us at xkchang@lut.edu.cn, if needed.